tomwarner13/soniclobster/content/lineup.md

 ### Drums/Backing Vocals/Loud Noises: Brett

-The drummer is the beating heart of any band; Brett is the beating heart of Sonic Lobster in a more abstract way too.
+The drummer is literally the beating heart of any band; Brett is the beating heart of Sonic Lobster in a more metaphorical way too.
 He gathered the other members together in his basement to play music, and the band was born.

 ### Bass/Guitar/Goofy Dances: Tom